bsubercaseaux/bsubercaseaux.github.io/_posts/2023-01-30-packingchromatic.md

 Marijn agreed to chat, and he liked the problem.
 Moreover, he was willing to work with me on it!
 This is actually quite rare in academia based on my personal experience.
 Professors love motivated students, but it’s generally risky for them to dive into a problem that occurred to the student; professors are usually pushing lines of research for the medium-long term, and usually have a way better grasp than students about which problems are solvable, and how impactful it would be to solve them.
 So it’s usually sub-optimal to sink their teeth into any random problem a student proposes.
 But Marijn was so intrigued by the problem that he was willing to guide me on it; to see if his techniques could be helpful for it, which he intuited to be the case.

-Soon after, I was having lunch with Isaac Grosof, a 5th year PhD student at the time.
+Soon after, I was having lunch with [Isaac Grosof](https://isaacg1.github.io/), a 5th year PhD student at the time.
 Isaac is a truly brilliant student, one of those that shine blindingly bright even within a context as selective as a CMU CS PhD.
 I told them about the problem, and they liked it too.
 So much so that after we finished our lunch we went straight to their office and started to work on it together.
 We made a couple of simple observations I had already made on my own before, so I wasn’t terribly excited, and then Isaac had to leave for a meeting.
-If my recollection is right, I received an e-mail from them the next day, or at most 2 days letter, with a partial solution to the problem.
+If my recollection is right, I received an e-mail from them the next day, or at most 2 days later, with a partial solution to the problem.
 Isaac had found a way to color the infinite grid by using 23 colors in a periodic manner.
 To the best of my knowledge, they found this solution “manually” (i.e., trying things by hand on a computer, inspired by density arguments).
 I was completely blown away; it had only take Isaac a few hours to do something I had tried several times during the course of more than a year!

 Marijn and I met shortly thereafter, and he explained me how to run a SAT solver on the problem.
 Armed with that, we were able to obtain a solution with 17 colors pretty quickly, and later that same week another solution with only 15 colors.
 Before understanding how a computer can be used to prove that 15 colors are enough to distance-color the infinite grid, it's convenient to understand first how a computer can be used to prove that 3 colors are enough to distance-color the infinite path (which we know it's possible from Figure 3).
 In order to do this, we can consider a subgraph of the infinite path, like $$P_4$$, the path on 4 vertices, and try to distance-color it with $$3$$ colors.
 Consider the following attempt[^1]: